MilanSazdov/Melody-Bond/IMPLEMENTATION_SUMMARY.md

 ---

 ### 2. **RWA Governance Library** ✅
-Created comprehensive library for RWA governance operations.
+We implemented a library for RWA governance operations.

 **File:** `frontend/src/lib/rwaGovernance.ts`

 **Key Functions:**
-- `getUserRWAInvestments()` - Fetches all RWAs the user has invested in
+- `getUserRWAInvestments()` - Fetches all RWAs a user has invested in
-- `getTBAAddress()` - Gets Token Bound Account address for an RWA
+- `getTBAAddress()` - Gets the Token Bound Account address for an RWA
-- `buildChangeNameProposal()` - Creates proposal to change NFT metadata
+- `buildChangeNameProposal()` - Builds a proposal to change NFT metadata
-- `buildChangeImageProposal()` - Creates proposal to change NFT image
+- `buildChangeImageProposal()` - Builds a proposal to change an NFT image
-- `buildWithdrawProposal()` - Creates proposal to distribute funds to investors
+- `buildWithdrawProposal()` - Builds a withdrawal proposal to distribute funds to investors
-- `getRWAProposals()` - Fetches all proposals for an RWA Governor
+- `getRWAProposals()` - Fetches proposals for an RWA Governor
-- `getUserVotingPower()` - Gets user's voting power (shares) for an RWA
+- `getUserVotingPower()` - Retrieves a user's voting power (shares) for an RWA
-- `hasUserVoted()` - Checks if user voted on a proposal
+- `hasUserVoted()` - Checks if a user voted on a proposal
-- `getTBABalance()` - Gets USDC balance in TBA wallet
+- `getTBABalance()` - Retrieves USDC balance in a TBA wallet

 ---

 ### 3. **Portfolio Page** ✅
-Complete portfolio view showing all RWA investments.
+A portfolio page shows all RWA investments and related actions.

 **File:** `frontend/src/app/portfolio/page.tsx`

 **Features:**
-- ✅ Displays all RWA NFTs the user has invested in
+- ✅ Displays all RWA NFTs a user has invested in
-- ✅ Shows user's share amount for each RWA
+- ✅ Shows a user's share amount for each RWA
-- ✅ Displays TBA balance (USDC) for each RWA
+- ✅ Displays the TBA balance (USDC) for each RWA
 - ✅ "Propose" button to create governance proposals
-- ✅ "View Proposals" link to governance page
+- ✅ "View Proposals" link to the governance page
-- ✅ Beautiful card-based UI with hover effects
-- ✅ Loading states and empty states
+- ✅ Card-based UI with hover effects, loading states, and empty states

 **Components:**
 - `PortfolioPage` - Main page component
 - `InvestmentCard` - Individual RWA investment card
-- `ProposalModal` - Modal to select proposal type
+- `ProposalModal` - Modal to select a proposal type
 - `ProposalForm` - Form to create proposals

 ---